cfw-guide/ios.cfw.guide/docs/en_US/guides/faq.md

 ## Should I use tweaks such as Batchomatic or IAmLazy

 You should **not** use these tweaks, due to the fact that they tend to cause issues and instability within your jailbreaking setup.
+Instead, if you're switching between jailbreaks or updating to a newer iOS version, make a text based tweaklist and then manually reinstall them.